-Kebabs is another popular dish that can be served several ways.
-When we tried it the meat kebabs were topped with taziki and served over pita bread.
+Kebabs is another popular dish that can be served in several ways.
+When we tried it the meat kebabs were topped with tzatziki and served over pita bread.

 5. Stuffed Grape Leaves (Dolmadakia)

 Moussaka is an eggplant- or potato-based dish popular in Greece.
 Some refer to it as eggplant casserole.
-Greek Moussaka is layers of minced beef or lamb cooked in a tomato based sauce, layered with eggplants and béchamel sauce, baked together.
+Greek Moussaka is layers of minced beef or lamb cooked in a tomato-based sauce, layered with eggplants and béchamel sauce, and baked together.

 Halloumi is a type of white Greek cheese and in my opinion the best cheese I have ever had.
 I’m obsessed with it after our last trip to Greece.
 It’s a mixture of goat and sheep cheese, except I think it tastes nothing like goat cheese.